1981 New Jersey gubernatorial election: Hoax Wallwork assassination attempt

 In April, less than a month after the attempted assassination of Ronald Reagan, Wallwork was the subject of a complicated hoax assassination attempt.
 Wallwork was speaking at the Veterans Administration hospital in East Orange when a patient yelled, “There’s a man with a gun and he’s going to shoot the senator.”
 Wallwork was safely escorted from the building.
-The hospital’s chief of police, Joseph Lancellotti, claimed to have unsuccessfully wrestled with the assassin before he escaped.
+The hospital's chief of police, Joseph Lancellotti, claimed to have unsuccessfully wrestled with the assassin before he escaped.
 Wallwork was assigned a police security detail to guard his home and escort him to campaign events.
 However, a Federal Bureau of Investigation inquest revealed that Lancelotti's claims were a hoax; further investigation revealed that he had a history of mental illness and similar hoaxes, including claims that he was shot at and kidnapped.
 He had previously served a prison sentence for calling in a false bomb threat.

+Campaign finance

 Results

 In his victory speech, Kean praised his opponents and said the fall campaign would be a referendum on the Byrne administration.
 "People are sick in this state about the loss of jobs, the rise in taxes, the expansion of government and the fear of crime that abounds in this state," he said.